What’s the average pay for a speech–language pathologist?

 - Example: Salaried people usually work (and are paid) 40 hours per week.
 Pay-per-visit (PPV) and direct-time-only folks also usually work 40 hours per week but are often paid for more like 30 hours per week.

 How do you know if a data set you’re looking at is falling into these traps?
-A simple hint is if the hourly averages multiplied by 2080 = the annual averages, you can trash that data set for SLPs.
+Simple, actually!
+If the hourly averages multiplied by 2080 = the annual averages, you can trash that data set for SLPs.
 Our jobs don’t work like that.

 MYTH #3: “I can use job boards, Google SLP pay, or ask ChatGPT and get a decent answer.”

-No. As we spent more and more time Googling SLP pay to research Informed Jobs, we realized that most salary data you see online is from job listings, NOT actual SLP pay data (from either ASHA or BLS).
+Ugh, wouldn't that be nice!
+But no. As we spent more and more time doing research for Informed Jobs, we realized that most salary data you see online is from job listings, NOT actual SLP pay data (from either ASHA or BLS).
 Here’s why that happens and how it’s a problem:

 - Job listing data is easy to get, because it’s online and easy to extract from the internet.
 Employers post rates online daily in order to hire.
 But SLPs don’t post their real pay rates online unless asked to.

 - Journalists use this job listing data to report what SLPs make.
-However, they don’t usually realize we aren’t all on 12-month full-time salaried contracts (see Myth #2, above), and that our field is split between W2 and 1099 work.
-They also don’t realize most job posts are ads (see next point).
+However, they don’t usually realize we aren’t all on 12-month full-time salaried contracts (see Myth #2, above!!), and that our field is split between W2 and 1099 work.
+They also don’t realize most job posts are ads, and are not real.

 - Job listing sites artificially inflate pay rates for marketing purposes.
-The goal of most job website is to make employers (their customer) happy, and the goal of most employers is to get their jobs filled.
-One way job sites do this is by prompting employers to prompt employers to adjust their advertised pay ranges upward in order to be “competitive”.
+The goal of most job website is to make their customer (employers) happy, and the goal of most employers is to get lots of people applying to jobs.
+One way job sites do this is by prompting employers to adjust their advertised pay ranges upward in order to get more hits on their job.
+But they don't have to (and often don't) pay this.

 Want to see an example of the silly stuff these job websites spit out?